-OVERVIEW
+PROGRAM OVERVIEW

 Simpson University offers undergraduate degrees in the Degree Completion programs (formerly known as Adult Studies/Degree Completion) for students who meet the requirements and have a minimum number of required transfer credits from another institution.
-Bachelor's degrees are offered in a variety of disciplines that prepare graduates to pursue career goals and fulfill personal ambitions.
+Bachelor's degrees are offered in various disciplines that prepare graduates to pursue career goals and fulfill personal ambitions.

-The Degree Completion program is for students seeking to complete a bachelor's degree.
-The Degree Completion program is designed for students with two years' post-secondary work experience who desire to finish their bachelor's degree in an evening or online format who have earned at least 30 transferable credits\ at another accredited school (see Admissions Requirements below).
+The Degree Completion program is for students seeking to finish a bachelor's degree.
+It is designed for adult learners with two years' post-secondary work experience in an evening or online format.
+See Admissions Requirements below.

-A degree in the Degree Completion program can be completed in an accelerated format, either online or in the evening blended format.
-Major degree requirements of 36 credits can be completed in 12 months (in person) or 16 months (online).
-Working with admissions staff and the registrar's office, the Degree Completion Academic Advisor creates a course plan for each student that considers the number of qualified credits being transferred in and the total number of credits the student must complete to be awarded a bachelor's degree through the Degree Completion program.
+Major degree requirements of 36 credits can be completed in 12 months.
+Working with admissions staff and the registrar's office, the Degree Completion Academic Advisor creates an education plan for each student that considers the number of qualified credits being transferred in and the total number of credits the student must complete to be awarded a bachelor's degree through the Degree Completion program.